The Psychology of Word-of-Mouth Marketing: Why People Share and How Brands Benefit

 Real-time interaction:

-Obstacles of Word of Mouth Marketing
+Obstacles of Word-of-Mouth Marketing

 Cognitive Load